 Each semester, enrolled music majors perform a jury before the assembled Music Department faculty members.
-Juries typically take place during the last week of classes and are intended to monitor a student's applied progress.
+Jurie are intended to monitor a student's applied progress.
 Some of the repertoire is from a list of standard, graded works, compiled by the applied faculty.
 Adjudicators assess, among other things, the performers' musicality, technique, interpretation, and professionalism; expectations will be based on each student's level in the program.

-Students are responsible for signing up for jury times and arranging accompanists as necessary.
 Students in the Bachelor of Music degree program must receive a jury score of 75% or better in order to pass.
 Students in the Bachelor of Arts degree program must receive a jury score of 65% or better in order to pass.
 The jury grade factors into the private lesson grade at the private teacher's discretion.

 Students who fall below jury performance level expectations (below 75% for B.M.; below 65% for B.A.) will be placed on Probationary status the following semester.
 Students on probation may, at the discretion of the faculty, be ineligible for state-supported lessons and will be required to remediate deficiencies at their own expense.
 At the end of the probation semester, the student must sign up for a jury and successfully pass all deficient material.

 If at the end of the sophomore year two or more consecutive juries have not been passed the student can be dismissed or reassigned from the music major degree program.
 Bachelor of Music students can become Bachelor of Arts students, Bachelor of Arts students can become Music Minors.

 Fall Jury also counts as your Scholarship Continuation Audition.

 It is possible a re-ranking may result in an adjustment to your award (higher or lower) or some cases loss of.